Oliver-Lack/Wordie-AI/readme.md

 Change profile name in boto3.Session to newly assigned name.

-Here's a rough bash command to set the env variables when deploying an EC2 instance:
+Here's some bash commands to set the other env variables:
             #!/bin/bash
             # OpenAI API Key
             export OPENAI_API_KEY="your-openai-api-key"